Read time: 6 minutes

 Those who have had cancer treatment may experience temporary or permanent sexual side effects.
 These changes can impact a person’s relationship with themselves in and outside of the bedroom and with any sexual partners.

-After cancer treatment, patients should continue having follow-up visits with their cancer care team or their primary care physician for medical advice regarding their sexual health and fertility.
-People should talk to their cancer care team about how long after treatment they should avoid getting pregnant.
+Patients should also talk to their cancer care team about how long after treatment they should avoid getting pregnant.
 Most patients need to avoid pregnancy for six months to one year after completing cancer treatment.
 The time may be shorter or longer, depending on the situation.
-Cancer treatment may also permanently affect one’s ability to get someone or become pregnant.
-For this reason, it is critical to talk about fertility before cancer treatment begins.

 - Vaginal lubricants work immediately to ease dryness during sex and can be placed in and round the vagina, on penises, other body parts, or other instruments that go into the vagina.
 Use water- and silicone-based lubricants instead of oil-based or other products that have glycerin or flavors as these can be irritating.